b00f/b00f.github.io/_posts/2021-11-04-distributed_vs_decentralized.md

 _A monolithic application describes a single-tiered software application in which the user interface and data access code are combined into a single program from a single platform._ [^1]

-You are most probably using your web browser to read this post.
+You are most likely using your web browser to read this post.
 A browser is a good example of Monolithic software.
-A monolithic software can easily develop, test, and release.
-However, they can’t scale.
-In monolithic software, everything is tight together.
-Any change in any part of the software needs to rebuild and release of the whole software.
+Monolithic software is easy to develop, test, and release.
+However, it cannot scale.
+In monolithic software, everything is tightly connected.
+Any change in any part of the software requires a rebuild and release of the whole software.

-If you are going to build a trading platform or file-sharing system with a monolithic architecture, rethink about it!
+If you are planning to build a trading platform or file-sharing system with a monolithic architecture, you may want to reconsider.

 ## Distributed Architecture

 A distributed application is hard to develop, test, and deploy.
 It has many nodes, and each node is fully independent.
 All nodes work together by sending messages through the network.
 Netflix is a good example of a Distributed Application.
-It contains dozens of microservices that each [microservice](https://microservices.io/) has Single Responsibility.
+It contains dozens of [microservice](https://microservices.io/) , each with a Single Responsibility.

-In my point of view, distributed software has two major categories: **Orchestrated Distributed system** and **Decentralized system**.
+In my point of view, there are two main categories of distributed software: **Orchestrated Distributed system** and **Decentralized system**.

 ### Orchestrated Distributed system

 <img style="float: right;" alt="Orchestrated Distributed system" src="../assets/images/distributed_vs_decentralized-orchestrated.png">

-_Consider a flock of sheep.
-Sheep are trying to eat grasses as much they can and, the shepherd with helping some dogs try to nerd them and make sure they don’t go to the neighborhood area and protect them from the wolf's attack.
-Sheep flock is an orchestrated distributed system.
-Sheep and dogs are the nodes in the system and the shepherd, as the orchestrator of this system, nerds and protects the flock._
+_Imagine a flock of sheep.
+The sheep are trying to eat as much grass as they can, and the shepherd, with the help of some dogs, tries to herd them and make sure they don't go into the neighboring area and protects them from wolf attacks.
+The sheep flock is an orchestrated distributed system.
+The sheep and dogs are the nodes in the system and the shepherd, as the orchestrator of this system, herds and protects the flock._

-In the orchestrated distributed systems, nodes are physically and geographically distributed worldwide. but still, there is a center point that deploys and manages the nodes.
-In case any error happens in the system, the orchestrator retires the faulty node and replaces it with a new node.
+In orchestrated distributed systems, nodes are physically and geographically distributed worldwide.
+However, there is still a central point that deploys and manages the nodes.
+If there is any error in the system, the orchestrator retires the faulty node and replaces it with a new one.

-In order to deploy and manage the Orchestrated Distributed system, you need an orchestrator tool like Kubernetes: “Kubernetes is an open-source container-orchestration system for automating computer application deployment, scaling, and management.” [^2]
+To deploy and manage an Orchestrated Distributed system, you need an orchestrator tool like Kubernetes: “Kubernetes is an open-source container-orchestration system for automating computer application deployment, scaling, and management.” [^2]

 ### Decentralized system

 <img style="float: right;"  alt="Decentralized system" src="../assets/images/distributed_vs_decentralized-decentralized.png">

-_A colony of ants is divided into different castes: workers, queens, and males.
+_Imagine a colony of ants divided into different castes: workers, queens, and males.
 Worker ants leave the nest in search of food.
-Whenever a worker ant finds food, he returns to the nest and on his path he informs other ants.
-Ant colony is a decentralized system.
-Ants are the nodes in the network and the network has no orchestrator_
+Whenever a worker ant finds food, he returns to the nest and on the way back, he informs other ants.
+The ant colony is a decentralized system.
+The ants are the nodes in the network and the network has no orchestrator._

-In a Decentralized system (or which I like to call: Non-Orchestrated Distributed system), there is no orchestration center.
-When a new node enters the network, it informs other nodes and other nodes try to help it join the network.
-Since there is no center for orchestrating the network, the network itself does the orchestration.
-[BitTorrent protocol](https://en.wikipedia.org/wiki/BitTorrent) or [Tor network](<https://en.wikipedia.org/wiki/Tor_(network)>) are good examples of a decentralized system.
+In a Decentralized system (or what I like to call a Non-Orchestrated Distributed system), there is no orchestration center.
+When a new node enters the network, it informs other nodes and the other nodes try to help it join the network.
+Since there is no central orchestrator, the network itself handles the orchestration.
+[BitTorrent protocol](https://en.wikipedia.org/wiki/BitTorrent) or [Tor network](<https://en.wikipedia.org/wiki/Tor_(network)>) are good examples of decentralized systems.

-The lack of orchestrator and security mechanism comes with a cost: A decentralized system is vulnerable to attacks like [Sybil attack](https://en.wikipedia.org/wiki/Sybil_attack).
+The lack of an orchestrator and security mechanism comes at a cost: a decentralized system is vulnerable to attacks like [Sybil attack](https://en.wikipedia.org/wiki/Sybil_attack).
+However, decentralized systems are more scalable than centralized systems.

 ## Blockchain

 <img style="float: right;" alt="Blockchain" src="../assets/images/distributed_vs_decentralized-blockchain.png">

-A decentralized system is vulnerable to Sybil attacks.
-Blockchain tries to solve this issue by adding the consensus mechanism.
-To have a consensus about any changes, all the nodes in the network should have the same state ([replicated state machine](https://en.wikipedia.org/wiki/State_machine_replication)).
-This is the major difference between blockchain and decentralized system.
-In blockchain, all the nodes in the network have an identical state, and to move the old state to the new state, all the nodes should reach a level of consensus about that change.
-Since most of the nodes are loyal to the system, attackers can’t do anything, mostly because they are in a minority group.
+A decentralized system is vulnerable to Sybil attacks, in which an attacker creates multiple fake identities in order to manipulate the network.
+To address this issue, blockchain technology introduces a consensus mechanism to ensure that all nodes in the network have the same state (also known as a [replicated state machine](https://en.wikipedia.org/wiki/State_machine_replication)).
+This is a major difference between a decentralized system and a blockchain.
+In a blockchain, all nodes in the network have an identical state, and to move from the old state to a new state, all nodes must reach a consensus about the change.
+Since most nodes are loyal to the system, attackers are usually in the minority and cannot effectively compromise the network.

-Adding consensus comes with a cost.
-Blockchain can't be scalable.
-In decentralized system like Tor Network, adding more nodes, make the system more efficient and respondent, but in the blockchain this is not the case.
-Vitalik Buterin describes this as [Blockchain Trilemma](https://vitalik.ca/general/2021/04/07/sharding.html).
-The blockchain trilemma tells us that greater scalability is possible, but security, decentralization, or both will suffer as a consequence.
+However, adding a consensus mechanism comes with a cost.
+Blockchain systems are not as scalable as decentralized systems like the Tor Network, which become more efficient and responsive as more nodes are added.
+This trade-off between scalability, security, and decentralization is known as the [Blockchain Trilemma](https://vitalik.ca/general/2021/04/07/sharding.html), as described by Vitalik Buterin.
+The blockchain trilemma states that it is possible to increase scalability, but security, decentralization, or both will suffer as a consequence.

 ---